alkashef/data-science-quotes/README.md

 # Data Science Quotes

+## Introduction

-This repository contains a collection of [quotes](Quotes.md) about data science that aim to summarize some of the wisdom of practicing it.
+This repository contains a collection of quotes about data science that aim to summarize some of the wisdom of practicing it.

 **Who can contribute?**